berkeley-stat159/project-alpha/README.md

 - `make analysis`: Generate final figures and results.
 Please note that in order to generate our results, 14 GB of data will be produced.
 - `make report`: Generates the PDF of our report, including appendices.
-- `make eda`: Generate figures from exploratory analysis and outputs the results as eda.txt in the home directory.
-Please be aware that the output from this script could perhaps be better described as all of our supplementary data analysis that was not directly referenced in our aper.
+- `make eda`: Generate figures from exploratory analysis and sends console output to `eda.txt` in the current directory.
+Please be aware that the output from this script could perhaps be better described as all of our supplementary data analysis that was not directly referenced in our paper.

 - `make clean`: Removes all extra files generated when compiling code.
 Does this recursively for all subdirectories